SEARCH & FIND

 Words of inspiration?

-Do what you do best and never stop.
+Do the best you can and never stop.

 What inspires you?